amitkhichar01/FindRepo/README.md

 ## Features

- ### Personalized Search:
-  Users can enter their preferred programming language and the number of repositories they want to discover.
+ #### Personalized Search: Users can enter their preferred programming language and the number of repositories they want to discover.

-### Responsive Design:
-  The website is optimized for various devices, including laptops,mobile phones and desktops.
+#### Responsive Design: The website is optimized for various devices, including laptops,mobile phones and desktops.

-### Open-Source:
-  This project is open-source, welcoming contributions from the community to enhance its functionality and user experience.
+#### Open-Source:This project is open-source, welcoming contributions from the community to enhance its functionality and user experience.

 ## Project Structure
 The codebase is organized as follows: